 Many WordPress developers (ourselves included) rely on a process known as conflict testing to help root out potential conflicts between themes and/or plugins.
 This process typically involves disabling all third-party plugins and reverting to a stock WordPress theme, then reactivating each theme and plugin one at a time until the problem reappears.

-A staging site resolves this issue handily because there are no visitors who would be impacted by conflict testing on a staging environment.
+A staging site resolves this issue handily because there are no visitors who would be impacted by conflict testing in a staging environment.
 As a result, any necessary troubleshooting steps can be completed quickly and under ideal conditions.
 Plus, there’s less impact to your business or organization, since any issues that may require technical support will appear first on your staging site, far from any visitors’ eyes.

 It’s a step above backups

 Many WordPress site owners choose to rely on backups for added peace of mind when updating WordPress, adding plugins, or changing site settings.
 The benefits of maintaining off-site backups are numerous, and many popular plugins exist to further simplify and streamline the backup process.
 However, depending solely on backups may expose your site to added risk from routine updates, especially if your site isn’t configured to perform these backup tasks automatically.